-The Dutch House of Representatives yesterday approved the Tax Plan 2019 which includes the transitional rules for expats with a 30% ruling issued in 2018 or earlier.
+Both the Dutch House of Representatives and Senate have now approved the Tax Plan 2019 which includes the transitional rules for expats with a 30% ruling issued in 2018 or earlier.
+Therefore this new legislation will become effective as of January 1st 2019.

-In short: The new duration of the existing rulings depend on the current end date.
-If it is in 2019 or 2020, it will remain unchanged, if it falls in 2021, 2022 or 2023, then the new end date will be 31 December 2020.
+If the end date of an existing ruling is in 2019 or 2020, this end date will remain unchanged, if it falls in 2021, 2022 or 2023, then the new end date will be 31 December 2020.
 All later end dates will be shortened by three years.
+For a full up to date explanation of the 30% ruling, an overview of the current conditions and our related services, please click here!

 For more background on the changes per January 1st 2019, please scroll down: